rogorido/sistercities/sistercities.md

 In the present tutorial we will use only the data of six EU-countries: Germany, France, Poland, Hungary, Portugal, Bulgaria (three of so-called Western Europe and three of so-called Eastern Europe).
 But if you want to play with the data of all EU-countries you can find it here.

 For this lesson, I recommend you that you create a directory in your computer for the project and inside it you can create two other directories you will use: `data` and `maps`.
 Put the `tsv` files into the data directory.
-Open R or Rstudio, make the project directory your working directory (with `setwd`) and then load the data into R:
+Open R or Rstudio, make the project directory your working directory (with `setwd`) and then load the data into R. All the code we will use can be found [here](code/code.R) for the general code and [here](code/maps.R) for the maps.

 ```{r}
 bulgaria <- read.csv("data/bulgaria.tsv", header = T, sep = "\t")